thejqs/api/README.md

 ```

 One nice touch: Even though our code is running in a container, using `py-autoreload` from `uwsgi` means changes we make locally will get autorefreshed into the container.

+Before we test the endpoints, we'll need to load some data.
+There's a `make` target wrapped around a `Django` management command to do that for us.
+Run `make local-load-data`.
+If there are no errors in the modest output, we can keep going.

 At this point, in a browser, you should be able to go to `localhost:8000/api/factories` and get back a bunch of `JSON` that would be long to dump in here, or, say, to `localhost:8000/api/factory/1` and get back something that looks like this: